gu-fan/galaxy.vim/README.md

     When generating a colorschemes, you must dealing with lots of issues: color issue, terminal issue, highlight group issue, syntax issue ...

-    Galaxy.vim try to simplifiy these works.
+    Galaxy try to simplifiy these works.

     To Generate a scheme with :GalaxyNew takes only two step:
     1. Type a name